garylirocks/quickrefs/terraform.markdown

 - `terraform apply`

-    Runs you plan, it's **idempotent**
+    - Runs you plan, it's **idempotent**
+    - To override a variable:

+      `terraform apply -var "resource_group_name=myNewResourceGroupName"`

 - `terraform output`

     - Get the output
-    - `terraform output website_hostname` gets a single value, useful to pass the value to other commands
+    - `terraform output resource_group_id` gets a single value, useful to pass the value to other commands

 - `terraform destroy`

+- `terraform import ADDRESS ID`

+  - Import existing resources which were not created by Terraform into the state, does not generate configuration
+  - Example:

+    ```sh
+    terraform import azurerm_resource_group.my '/subscriptions/xxx/resourceGroups/my-rg'
+    ```

+- `terraform fmt` format files
+- `terraform validate` validate files
+- `terraform state list` list resources in state file
+- `terraform show [ADDRESS]` show details of a resource
+- `terraform providers` show providers for this config

 ## Authenticate Terraform to Azure